©

 • speak to them calmly;

-• put an object between you and the dogs without waving it (backpack, jacket, bicycle, etc.).
+• put an object between you and the dogs without waving it (rucksack, jacket, bicycle, etc.).

-When a guard dog detects an intruder close to the herd, his reflex is to bark or run towards it.
+When a guard dog detects an intruder close to the herd, its reflex is to bark or run towards it.

-This behavior is normal: its purpose is to intimidate the intruder and dissuade him from attacking the herd.
-This behavior is not a sign of aggression on the part of the dog.
+This behaviour is normal: its purpose is to intimidate the intruder and dissuade it from attacking the herd.
+This behaviour is not a sign of aggression on the part of the dog.
 On the other hand, any aggressive gesture towards the dog will only aggravate the situation.

 The essentials